-Private Hire Operators that use license vehicles fitted with a fare meter must provide the Council with a current table of fares.
+Private Hire Operators that use licensed vehicles fitted with a fare meter must provide the Council with a current table of fares.
 This table must also be displayed in each Private Hire Vehicle so that is easily visible to hirers.

 The fare for each journey should be agreed between the operator or driver before the commencement of the journey.
+If the vehicle is fitted with a meter then a fare scale must be displayed in the vehicle and the customer made aware of the published fare scale before the journey commences.